 And I know the individual that I'm going to say is the most important person in the world has that same idea and has that same thought and wants that.

-The thought that I have is like, Alex has so little to talk about on this episode that he spent an hour building up to saying that Tucker is the most important person in the world.
+Second thought that I have is like, Alex has so little to talk about on this episode that he spent an hour building up to saying that Tucker is the most important person in the world.

-Somebody like Tucker Carlson knows that Ted Cruz got a talking point from Garland and from the establishment and that they are preparing to claim that the American people are about to stage terror attacks and try to assassinate Biden.
+Somebody like Tucker Carlson knows that Ted Cruz got a talking point from Garland and from the establishment, and that they are preparing to claim that the American people are about to stage terror attacks and try to assassinate Biden.

-I told you that months ago.
+I told you that months ago, it's in the news today.

 And they're going to try to sew us up and bring in martial law.

-The Bush minion, Ted Cruz, who poses as a patriot all these years, who is a wolf in sheep's clothing, Tucker Carlson believes, and he's got better sources than I, I believe him, has to be cut out and destroyed.
+And the lawyer, the Bush minion, Ted Cruz, who poses as a patriot all these years, who is a wolf in sheep's clothing, Tucker Carlson believes, and he's got better sources than I, I believe him, has to be cut out and destroyed.

 Tucker Carlson knows the terror attacks are coming.

-Tucker Carlson knows the big event's coming and the end of America, and he's trying to stop it and making an issue in front of all the other conservatives and all the Christians and all the Fox News Republicans and saying, stop putting up with Mitch McConnell and with Ted Cruz, and with Rand Paul, he's come out against the vaccine.
+And he's trying to stop it and making an issue in front of all the other conservatives and all the Christians and all the Fox News Republicans and saying, stop putting up with Mitch McConnell.

-And Josh Hawley and all of them, because they all fear the liberal media.
+And Josh Hawley and all of them because they all fear the liberal media.

 It's that in Tucker, Alex sees a person who actually has the ability to humiliate senators and essentially sway power on the right wing.